Jeraldy/JeddyJs/README.md

 Jeddy.Init({ app: new Main() });
 ```
- - We have imported *App.css* which contans some css to style our buttons.
- You can also add inline styles like the way we have styled the div which displays
- the counts.

 #### PART II: The redux way
  - You can find a finished version of the sample code for this part [HERE](here.com) and the demo  [HERE](here.com)